michal-jamula/Metflix/README.md

  + Project injects data from SQL files
  + Project is built on Java 11
  + Project requires "video1.mp4" and "video2.mp4" files in the videos directory for user functionality - it works without these videos too, but nothing loads.
+ + Project requires a Stripe test account with a STRIPE_SECRET_KEY environment variable
 <br>

 ### Some of the features this program has at this point: